Drekkg/Raptor_Health_Tracker/README.md

 ### Typography
-I chose basic for readability.
+I chose a basic font for readability.
 - Roboto
 - Lato
 From google